techcommdude/mail/README.md

 # Mock email application built with Javascript

 This project is a single-page Javascript application.
 It is a mock email client application that makes API calls to compose, send and archive/unarchive email.
 This project utilizes pre-built Python APIs with GET, POST and PUT requests in Javascript.
 AJAX is used to fetch data from the server.
+Javascript is used to display/hide information and manipulate the DOM for the various views in the app.

 Feel free to  use these credentials for the application:
 User email: **guest@example.com**